-- Number of wavelength channels per link is 40. - Each node sends bursts to each of the other nodes as Poisson stream with the same intensity $\lambda$ , i.e., uniform load.

-- Data rate is 10 Gbit/s in each channel. - Burst lengths have uniform distribution between 5μs and 15μs.
-This corresponds to a burst size of 50 150 kbit. - Processing time of control packet at the nodes is assumed to be constant, 10 $\mu$ s. - There is an optical buffer system for each output channel. - All links are bi-directional. - Each link has the same propagation delay of 100 μs corresponding to approximately a distance of 2 km.
+- Number of wavelength channels per link is 40. - Each node sends bursts to each of the other nodes as Poisson stream with the same intensity λ , i.e., uniform load. - Data rate is 10 Gbit/s in each channel. - Burst lengths have uniform distribution between $5\mu s$ and $15\mu s$.
+This corresponds to a burst size of 50 150 kbit. - Processing time at the nodes is assumed to be constant, 10 μs . - There is an optical buffer system for each output channel. - All links are bi-directional. - Each link has the same propagation delay of 100 μ s corresponding to approximately a distance of 2 km.